robinhood-suite/robinhood4/README.rst

 #. miss the update;
 #. see an incomplete version of the update;
-#. see the update entirely.
+#. simply see the whole update.

 In both the first and second cases, the destination backend will contain stale metadata at the end of the run.

-Conversely, if the destination backend is updated while rbh-sync operates on it, there is not particular garantee that the resulting metadata will be consistent.
+Conversely, if the destination backend is updated while rbh-sync operates on it, there is no particular garantee that the resulting metadata will be consistent.

-To work around this, if either the source backend or the destination backend was updated while rbh-sync ran, just re-run rbh-sync again.
+To work around this, if either the source backend or the destination backend was updated while rbh-sync ran, just run rbh-sync again.

 The destination backend might never be exactly up-to-date, but you can be sure that it will always go *forward*.
 In this sense, you get a level of consistency